 The Wuthering Heights quotes below all refer to the symbol of Thrushcross Grange.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Wuthering Heights published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Wuthering Heights published in 2009.).

 Chapter 20 Quotes

 My son is prospective owner of your place, and I should not wish him to die till I was certain of being his successor.
 Besides he's mine, and I want the triumph of seeing my descendant fairly lord of their estates: my child hiring their children to till their father's land for wages.
 That is the sole consideration which can make me endure the whelp: I despise him for himself, and hate him for the memories he revives!